California Car Accident Lawyers

 Fatal Car Accidents

+Arash Law and the team led by Arash Khorsandi specialize in fatal car accidents resulting in death.
+Family members are entitled to receive damages for wrongful death, medical bills, and other expenses.
 Fatal car accidents are grave tragedies that impact the lives of so many people involved.
 Although a wrongful death lawsuit cannot reverse your loss, it is a small step toward holding negligent people accountable.

+We understand the intricacies involved with handling these severe and emotional cases, and we cater to all of our client’s needs.
 As we take all of our personal injury cases and wrongful death cases on contingency, you do not pay for anything until and unless your case is resolved successfully.
-Recent fatal teenage car accidents in the Los Angeles, San Bernardino, San Francisco, Riverside, Sherman Oaks, San Diego, and Sacramento areas have been on the rise.
-We are here to help if you a victim of one of these road traffic accidents.
+Recent fatal teenage car accidents in Los Angeles, San Bernardino, San Francisco, Riverside, Sherman Oaks, San Diego, and Sacramento, and all across California have been on the rise.
+We are here to help if you are a victim of one of these road traffic accidents.

 Families may have to make sacrifices to pay for these costly yet necessary health care treatments.
 If you or a loved one has been involved in a fatal car accident contact us today.
-Our fatal car accident lawyer in California may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other road traffic accident-related expenses.
+Our car accident lawyers in California may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other road traffic accident-related expenses.

-Arash Law is experienced in various types of head-on car collisions in California.
+The dependable attorneys from our firm are experienced in various types of head-on car collisions in California.
 A head-on accident is defined as the front end of any two vehicles hitting each other.
 These types of crashes happen mainly in a traffic light, stop sign, or blind intersections and on freeways.

-Head on crashes at intersections occur when drivers disregard traffic laws and signals, such as red lights, stop signs or yield signs.
+Head-on crashes at intersections occur when drivers disregard traffic laws and signals, such as red lights, stop signs or yield signs.
 Freeway head-on collisions usually happen when drivers enter the wrong way on on-ramps or off-ramps, sometimes due to intoxication or drug use.
 At our law firm, our goal in a head-on collision case is to help clients in every way.

 Our law firm has represented numerous car, motorcycle, bus, and truck accidents that have taken place at an intersection.
 Most intersection accidents are caused by a driver who was carelessly driving or on their cell phone and not paying attention to the road.
 Intersection accidents could also occur when a driver is under the influence of alcohol or drugs, and/or simply speeding and passing a red light.